gvwilson/thirdbit/fiction/maddy-roo/index.md

 the cargo bot that had hauled Sindy and the goats away from Rusty Bridge.

 There were shelves too,
+long rows of them taller than the mayor's house back home.
+As tall as they were,
-long rows of shelves that were taller than the mayor's house back home but still didn't reach as high as the arched ceiling barely visible above them.
+they still didn't reach as high as the arched ceiling above them.

 Boxes and drums and coils of cable, arms and legs and wheels and tentacles…